-The current world of college sports is marred by "[m]illion-dollar lawsuits, 'toxic' cultures facilitating harassment and sexual abuse, and college sport programs [being] suspended."33 Universities and colleges across the country host a prevalent amount of hazing, sometimes with deadly consequences, that have placed many "sports programs in particular under growing scrutiny."34 any act committed against someone joining or becoming a member or maintaining membership in any organization that is humiliating, intimidating or demeaning, or endangers the health and safety of the person.
+The current world of college sports is marred by "[m]illion-dollar lawsuits, 'toxic' cultures facilitating harassment and sexual abuse, and college sport programs [being] suspended."
+Universities and colleges across the country host a prevalent amount of hazing, sometimes with deadly consequences, that have placed many "sports programs in particular under growing scrutiny."

+The National Collegiate Athletic Association (NCAA) defines hazing as any act committed against someone joining or becoming a member or maintaining membership in any organization that is humiliating, intimidating or demeaning, or endangers the health and safety of the person.
 Hazing includes active or passive participation in such acts and occurs regardless of the willingness to participate in the activities.
-Hazing creates an environment/climate in which dignity and respect are absent.35
+Hazing creates an environment/climate in which dignity and respect are absent.